craftcms/docs/docs/5.x/development/graphql.md

 Craft has two types of schemas:

-1. A single _public_ schema that defines which content should be available to unauthenticated clients.
+1. A single _public_ schema that defines which content should be available to unauthenticated clients. _The public schema is disabled by default._
 2. Any number of _private_ schemas that permit querying and mutating specific types of elements.

 Administrators have access to a third “full” schema, for testing with the [GraphiQL IDE](#using-the-graphiql-ide).
 Manage your schemas in the control panel by navigating to <Journey path="GraphQL, Schemas" />.

 ::: warning
 Schema customization is only possible with an admin account and <config5:allowAdminChanges> _on_.